birkin/sxce_play/README.md

 ### plan of attack

 E.M. says one approach that should work is to have saxon-ce first apply an 'xi:include processor', [xipr.xsl][github_xipr_link], and _then_ apply the regular stylesheet.

 ---

+### no saxon-ce success yet, but oxygen again gets it right

+- I got the 'low-level' approach for the basic saxon-ce transform working (xinclude not working), thinking this might help in future work: see `output_b.html`

+- I added the xipr xsl file to the project

+- I tried transforming it using the low-level approach (`output_c.html`) -- didn't initially see any output, and switched gears to see if I could apply the xipr stylesheet using oxygen, using the steps listed above ('oxygen gets it right').

+- That worked; producing valid new source xml (output saved to `oxygen_transform_with_xipr.xml`).
+I then used oxygen to transform that new source xml with stylesheet.xsl, which worked.

+- So I need to get saxon-ce to correctly apply the xipr xsl.
+Investigating further....

+---